TeXworks/texworks/trunk/modules/QtPDF/README.md

  - Highlighting! (to show syncing destination, search results, etc.)
  - possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)
- - Program segfaults if a page is destroyed while a render request is active
  - Possibly simplify page processing request generation.
 Rational: Right now, requestLoadLinks, requestRenderPage, and addPageProcessingRequest are all called from the main thread, if I understood threading correctly.
    Consequently, the page processing request object should live in the main thread as well (but is accessed only from the worked thread).
 If that is correct, all the moving of objects is superfluous as well.
- - Turn PDFViewer into a more general test case (loading of arbitrary files, etc.)
  - Implement text search for PDF files.
  - Port scripting-related functions from Tw (if any)
  - Icons (add icons for page modes, make marquee zoom icon consistent with other icons)
- - Handling of encrypted/password protected files (this needs to be handled during loading; I haven't checked this code, but Tw crashed for some time with such documents)
+ - Handling of encrypted/password protected files (this needs to be handled during loading; accessing some functions (e.g., for rendering) in a locked document crashes the program)
- - Possibility to load different file easily (e.g., through a load() method)
+ - Add a PDFDocumentWidget, derived from PDFDocumentView, which encapsulates the scene and provides, e.g., a load() function for ease of use (similar to what Qt does, see QTreeView vs. QTreeWidget)
  - Possibility to reload current file (e.g., if it changed on disk)
  - Clicking on an item in the ToC that lies after the current viewport position moves the view such that a small band of the page in question is visible at the bottom of the screen---but we should see that page fill the entire screen
+ - ~~Turn PDFViewer into a more general test case (loading of arbitrary files, etc.)~~ __DONE__
+ - ~~Program segfaults if a page is destroyed while a render request is active~~ __DONE__
  - ~~GotoPage should not center on page~~ __DONE__
  - ~~zoom/hand tools~~ __DONE__
  - ~~ctrl+mousewheel should zoom~~ __DONE__